oscarfont/NASARovers/README.md

 # NASARovers
 Command line Python application that simulates the control of NASA Robotic Rovers on Mars.
-It is the solution proposed to a company's selection process problem.
-The problem is descibed below.
 Language: Python.
 IDE: Visual Studio Code.
+Objective: It is the solution proposed to a company's selection process coding problem.
+The problem is described below.

 # Description
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which